The Advertising Paradigm Shift Is Already Afoot

 And yet, across Google, display is clicking-through at 1.91% for search, and .35% for display.
 Many times more display ads are shown, though I couldn’t find those statistics.
 As a function of total ads shown (a weighted average that represents clicks / total ads shown of any type), basically, 99+% of the time, people are opting not to click your ad.
 In any other circumstance, this would amount to a failure.
 It’s only still widely practiced in marketing because ads are shown at such scale that it kind of works.

-This trend of ‘more tech, diminishing yields’ in paid advertising will reach absurd levels before it finally dies.
-We will be exploiting technology to stalk, profile, pester, hound, target – in ever-more-creepy and unethical ways; weaponizing ‘interruptive’ marketing and getting nothing for it – before the practice is abandoned altogether.
+This trend of ‘more tech diminishing yields’ in paid advertising will reach absurd levels before it finally dies.
+We will be exploiting technology to stalk, profile, pester, hound, target – in ever-more-intrusive and unethical ways; weaponizing ‘interruptive’ marketing and getting nothing for it – before the practice is abandoned altogether.
 This is the pattern paradigm shifts follow.

 “All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident.”
 Arthur Schopenhauer